- Security Options

 - Show hidden operations

-- Show hidden Attributes
+- Show hidden attributes

-As the names suggest, users can view the expert operations, hidden operations and hidden attributes respectively for the JMX connection.
+The user can view the expert operations, hidden operations and hidden attributes respectively for the JMX connection.

 Various sections in Fiorano Preferences are explained in the following sections.